mrpawarGit/secondaryFSDMasai/AU5P2/Account Recovery API/readme.md

   - passwordResetExpires: Date.

 - Standard Auth Routes
-  - POST /api/auth/register: Creates a new user.
-The password must be hashed using bcryptjs before saving.
+  - POST /api/auth/register: Creates a new user with hash password using bcryptjs before saving.
   - POST /api/auth/login: Authenticates a user with their email and password, returning a JWT upon success.

 ---